 A decision to refly the MSL-1 mission in its entirety was made by the Mission Management Team in the days following Columbia's return.
 The reflight was first designated STS 83R and then renamed STS 94.

-STS 83 ended on 8 April 1997 when Columbia landed on Runway 33, Kennedy Space Center, Florida.
+STS 83 ended on 8 April 1997 when Columbia landed on revolution 64 on Runway 33, Kennedy Space Center, Florida, on the first KSC opportunity for the day.
 Rollout distance: 8,602 feet (2,622 meters).
 Rollout time: 59 seconds.
+Orbit altitude: 184 statute miles.
+Orbit inclination: 28.45 degrees.
 Mission duration: three days, 23 hours, 12 minutes, 39 seconds.
-Landed on revolution 64, on the first Kennedy Space Center opportunity for the day.
+Miles Traveled: 1.5 million.

 The flight crew for STS 83 was: James D. Halsell, Mission Commander; Susan L. Still, Pilot; Janice E. Voss, Payload Commander; Donald A. Thomas, Mission Specialist; Michael L. Gernhardt, Mission Specialist; Roger Crouch, Payload Specialist; Greg Linteris, Payload Specialist.